 Over the duration of the evelopment of a product, change requests always appear: from the market, from the development itself and from other stakeholders.
 As long as these do not go beyond the scope of the project, they should definitely be incorporated into the requirements specification, i.e. the requirements are adapted.

 What is the Role of Product Management?

 Both simplification of requirements and minimization of changes are related to a decisive product management, which takes full responsibility for the development budget.
-I.e. it needs a product management that has a clear idea of the requirements of the users and decision makers and which is also ready to delete features with a poor benefit-effort ratio.
+I.e. a product management is needed that has a clear idea of the requirements of both the users and the decision makers and which is also ready to delete features with a poor benefit-effort ratio.

 Clear requirements and constraints, few changes, short decision time for changes: this is a short list, which also seems easy to implement...
 In practice, however, the decisions and tasks are quite extensive.
 For efficient product development, therefore, the product management role requires not too scarce technical and leadership competence, sufficient decision-making margin and enough allocated time for the project.